A Fan Actually Hung Lorde's 'Melodrama' in the Louvre

-One of my favourite songs on Lorde’s second album Melodrama – released to much fanfare earlier this year – is “The Louvre.”
-It tells a story of the beginnings of young love so vivid and real you feel like you could reach out and touch it, and then squash your fingers into it.
+One of my favorite songs on Lorde’s second album Melodrama—released to much fanfare earlier this year—is «The Louvre.» It tells a story of the beginnings of young love so vivid and real you feel like you could reach out and touch it, and then squash your fingers into it.
 It’s beautiful.

 Videos by VICE